Subscribe & Save 5% on hundreds of items!

 How to Smoke a Swisher Sweet for the First Time

-Preparation for your swisher sweets first time experience is incredibly straightforward.
+Preparation for your Swisher Sweets first-time experience is incredibly straightforward.
 Unlike premium hand-rolled cigars that require a guillotine or V-cutter, these machine-made cigarillos come pre-cut.
 You can pull a stick directly from the foil pouch and it is ready for immediate use.

 Lighting and the First Draw

 Standard soft flame lighters, like a basic Bic, are the best tools for this job.
-Torch lighters are often too powerful for the thin homogenized tobacco leaf (HTL) wrapper used on Swishers.
+Torch lighters are often too powerful for the thin Homogenized Tobacco Leaf (HTL) wrapper used on Swishers.
 A high-intensity torch can easily scorch the binder and ruin the intended flavor profile before you even take a puff.

 The Art of Rolling: A Step-by-Step Guide for New Users